 25. Why is my dog eating grass?

-Grass-eating is actually a common and normal behaviour among domestic dogs.
-Dogs need fibre in their diet.
-Grass is a reliable source of roughage and fibre.
+Grass-eating is a common and normal behavior among domestic dogs.
+Dogs need fiber in their diet.
+The grass is a reliable source of roughage and fiber.

 Consider all the reasons mentioned above to understand why your dog may be eating grass.
 While eating grass may not harm your dog, we must remember that grass on the sidewalks isn’t particularly clean.
 So, do not allow your dog to eat grass when they are out walking with you.